woprd/ctfs/csa/csc2024/townpulse/README.md

 😍

-Now we can give our Pentester account sudo powers
+Now we can give our Pentester account sudo powers.

 ```bash
 sudo usermod -aG sudo Pentester